 - Consider combining “carrots and sticks” in your health benefit plan.
 Carrots use positive rewards to encourage desirable behavior, while sticks make patients pay more when they buy undesirable services.

-Why the ‘Tortoise’ Has Broad Support
+Why Value-Based Insurance Design Has Broad Support

 Dr. Fendrick noted that creating a VBID-driven health plan is only part of the challenge.
 Employers who take a VBID approach must also be willing to explain it to employees and other audiences.
 Fortunately, Fendrick said VBID is easy to explain: It removes financial barriers to services that will make people healthier.
 That explains why the “tortoise” in the race to improve health care has supporters among Republicans and Democrats as well as labor and management.